bson

 • Datetimes, decimal (numeric), and byte[] are first class types.
 In pure JSON these must all be represented as a string, requiring conversion, potentially introducing lossiness, and impairing native operations like > and <=.

 • Performance.
-Moving binary BSON in and out of the database is almost 5x faster than using native jsonb and over 50x faster than json.
+Moving binary BSON in and out of the database under some conditions is almost 10x faster than using native jsonb or json because it avoids to- and from-string and to-dictionary conversion.

 • Roundtrip ability.
 BSON is binary spec, not a string.
 There is no whitespace, quoting rules, etc. BSON that goes into Postgres comes out exactly the same way, each time, every time.